 Myanmar holds 106 suspected Rohingya Muslims aboard boat, official says

-The boat carrying 106 people was stopped in the early morning some 30 km (20 miles) south of Myanmar's largest city and police were on the way to investigate, Kyaw Htay, an immigration officer from Kyauktan township, told Reuters by phone.
+The boat carrying 106 people was stopped in the early morning about 30km south of Myanmar's largest city and police were on the way to investigate, Kyaw Htay, an immigration officer from Kyauktan township, told Reuters by phone.

 "It's possible that they are from Rakhine.
 Like in previous years, it is possible they are Bengali from Rakhine," Kyaw Htay said.